-- Hydrogen bonds are the strongest type of intermolecular force.
+- Hydrogen bonds are a specific type of intermolecular force.

-- Hydrogen bonds exist between molecules that have a N-H, O-H or F-H bond.
+- Hydrogen bonds exist between molecules that have an N-H, O-H or F-H bond.

-- Nitrogen, oxygen and fluorine are the most electronegative elements, so the covalent bonds between them and hydrogen are highly polar.
+- Nitrogen, oxygen and fluorine are highly electronegative elements, so covalent bonds between atoms of them and hydrogen are highly polar.

-- Substances that can form hydrogen bonds have higher melting points than similar-sized substances that cannot.
+- Substances that can form hydrogen bonds have higher melting points than similar-sized substances that are unable to.

 Full Notes Hydrogen Bonding

-Hydrogen bonding is an intermolecular force that is a particular type of permanent dipole-dipole force.
+Hydrogen bonding describes a type of permanent dipole-dipole, intermolecular force.

-Nitrogen, oxygen and fluorine are highly electronegative elements (see Electronegativity) whereas hydrogen has a very low electronegativity.
-When hydrogen covalently bonds with either nitrogen, oxygen or fluorine, the bond formed is highly polar.
+Nitrogen, oxygen and fluorine are highly electronegative elements whereas hydrogen has a very low electronegativity (see Electronegativity).
+When a hydrogen atom covalently bonds with a nitrogen, oxygen or fluorine atom, the bond formed is highly polar.

-This high polarity gives rise to permanent dipole-dipole forces between the partially negative nitrogen, oxygen or fluorine atoms and the partially positive hydrogen atom.
-These forces are, relatively speaking, very strong and are called hydrogen bonds.
+This high polarity gives rise to permanent dipole-dipole forces between partially negative nitrogen, oxygen or fluorine atoms from one molecule and partially positive hydrogen atoms from a neighbouring molecule.
+These forces are called hydrogen bonds.

-Hydrogen bonds only occur between molecules that contain nitrogen-hydrogen, oxygen-hydrogen or fluorine-hydrogen bonds.
+Hydrogen bonds only occur between molecules that contain nitrogen-hydrogen (N-H), oxygen-hydrogen (O-H) or fluorine-hydrogen (F-H) bonds.

 How do hydrogen bonds form?